buipeter/cse455-birds/index.md

 # Introduction

 In our project, I initially utilized Google Colab as our working environment for a certain duration before transitioning to Jupyter Notebook.
-I selected the ResNet18 model as our initial pre-trained framework and later expanded our exploration by incorporating DenseNet161.
+I selected the ResNet18 model as our initial pre-trained framework and later expanded our exploration by incorporating ResNet18 algorithm.
 For the actual training process, computation of loss values, and experimentation with various training techniques, I relied on the PyTorch Python library.

 I decided to train and utilize a learning model to classify 10,000 images of birds from a dataset provided by the biannual [Bird Classification Kaggle Competition](https://www.kaggle.com/competitions/birds23sp/data).
 However, this begged the question: which model should I use to achieve a desired level of classification and how should I adjust this model to perform optimally and accurately?